swimlane/DocSPA/src/docs/features.md

 DocSPA version: <env-var var="version"></env-var>
 ~~~

-!> It is usally expected that `environment` property will contain teh contents of your project's `environment.ts`.  `ng build ---prod` replaces `environment.ts` with `environment.prod.ts`.
+!> It is usally expected that `environment` property will contain the contents of your project's `environment.ts`.  `ng build ---prod` replaces `environment.ts` with `environment.prod.ts`.
 The list of file replacements can be found in `angular.json`.

 ### `runtime-content`